 One of the things that’s worked especially well for me is this Substack.
 In the beginning, I used Substack like a newsletter tool.
 Most of the older posts on here were originally sent as email newsletters, and chronicle my journey in building my art practice and business from the ground up.
 Including lots of confusion, experimentation, and failure.

 Since then, my publication has evolved into more of…well, a publication.
 With meatier, more evergreen posts, community discussions, and the occasional podcast episode or video.
 And this is the direction I want to keep developing it in.
-Not as a replacement for my newsletter (more on that later), but as a replacement for YouTube and social media, which I struggle more and more to show up on.
+Not as a replacement for my newsletter (more on that later), but as a replacement for my blog.

 I’ve been off and on this platform a few times now, for a variety of reasons.
 Some of which still hold true.
 But each time I’ve been away, I’ve missed it.